Frequently asked questions about PIFELTRO

 • You should not breastfeed if you have HIV-1 because of the risk of passing HIV-1 to your baby.

-Pregnancy Registry: There is a pregnancy registry for people who take PIFELTRO during pregnancy.
+Pregnancy registry: There is a pregnancy registry for people who take PIFELTRO during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
-Talk to your doctor about how you can sign up.
+Talk to your healthcare provider about how you can sign up.

 What medicines can be taken with PIFELTRO?